Oneflow-Inc/oneflow_nlp_model/README.md

 # oneflow_nlp_model

-In this repo, we supply several NLP models based on OneFlow, including:
+In this repo, we supply several NLP models and NLP ops based on OneFlow, including:

-* TextCNN
+* TextCNN, Bi-LSTM for text classification
 * RoBERT